qkewq/ctf-service/README.md

 The default location for the config file is `/etc/ctf-service.conf` and can be changed by passing the config file path as the first argument of the program.

-The file is made of of `[[Service]]` sections, each containing configurations for that specific service.
+The file is made of `[[Service]]` sections, each containing configurations for that specific service.
 Keys are:

 |Key|Note|
 |---|---|